-Based on hypothesis test results presented in Table 4, it can be concluded that the wellintegrated brand has a significant effect on player's attitude towards advertising.
+Based on hypothesis test results presented in Table 4, it can based on hypothesis test results presented in Table 4, it can based on the same as a significant effect on player's attitude towards advertising.
 Leading to a positive relationship, the better the brand integration on the game, the better players' attitude towards the advertisement.
 This result is also in line with some earlier studies (Chang et al. (2010); Okazaki and Yagüe (2012); Rifon et al. (2014)).

-Fourth hypothesis: the effect of brand integration on purchase intention
+Fourth hypothesis: the effect of brand integration on burchase intention